Restream/redmine_customize/README.md

 Added all visible projects to the jump box.
 Change standard select to nice select2.

+### Insert quote at the cursor

+Insert quote at the cursor when write comments instead replacing existing text

 ## License

 Copyright (C) 2013 Undev.ru